 Adam Wilson is the author of three books, including, most recently, the novel “Sensation Machines”.
 He is a National Jewish Book Award finalist, and a recipient of the Terry Southern Prize.
 His work has appeared in Harper’s, the Paris Review, the New York Times Book Review, Tin House, Bookforum, VICE and the Best American Short Stories, among many other publications.
 In addition to Mountainview, he teaches regularly in Columbia University's MFA program.
 He lives in Brooklyn with his wife and son.

 Letter from the Director

-We're a young program, fourteen years old, but we've already seen our students and alumni score book deals with major publishers, including Pantheon, Viking, HarperCollins, and Simon & Schuster.
+We're a young program, born in 2006, but we've already seen our students and alumni score book deals with major publishers, including Pantheon, Viking, HarperCollins and Simon & Schuster.
 One alumnus is a Guggenheim Fellow.
 One of our alumni was a finalist for the Los Angeles Times Book Prize/First Fiction Award.

 I look forward to hearing from you,

 Many of our Mountainview graduates have gone on to success in the publishing world.